Whoaa512/starred/README.md

 - [kantord/SeaGOAT](https://github.com/kantord/SeaGOAT) - local-first semantic code search engine
 - [capjamesg/visionscript](https://github.com/capjamesg/visionscript) - A high-level programming language for using computer vision.
 - [innovatorved/whisper.api](https://github.com/innovatorved/whisper.api) - This project provides an API with user level access support to transcribe speech to text using a finetuned and processed Whisper ASR model.
-- [roboflow/inference](https://github.com/roboflow/inference) - A fast, easy-to-use, production-ready inference server for computer vision supporting deployment of many popular model architectures and fine-tuned models.
+- [roboflow/inference](https://github.com/roboflow/inference) - Turn any computer or edge device into a command center for your computer vision projects.
 - [CStanKonrad/long_llama](https://github.com/CStanKonrad/long_llama) - LongLLaMA is a large language model capable of handling long contexts.
 It is based on OpenLLaMA and fine-tuned with the Focused Transformer (FoT) method.
 - [mem0ai/mem0](https://github.com/mem0ai/mem0) - The Memory layer for your AI apps
 - [minimaxir/simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [youquanl/Segment-Any-Point-Cloud](https://github.com/youquanl/Segment-Any-Point-Cloud) - [NeurIPS'23 Spotlight] Segment Any Point Cloud Sequences by Distilling Vision Foundation Models
-- [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Platform to experiment with the AI Software Engineer.
+- [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Platform to experiment with the AI Software Engineer.
 Terminal based.
 NOTE: Very different from https://gptengineer.app
 - [JaidedAI/EasyOCR](https://github.com/JaidedAI/EasyOCR) - Ready-to-use OCR with 80+ supported languages and all popular writing scripts including Latin, Chinese, Arabic, Devanagari, Cyrillic and etc.
 - [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 - [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) - Gorilla: Training and Evaluating LLMs for Function Calls (Tool Calls)